Beach to Beacon 10K

 The race is managed by DMSE, Inc. whose president, Dave McGillivray, directs the Boston Marathon and more than 30 other races each year.
+The current President of the race is attorney, David Backer.

-A then-record 5,668 runners participated in the event in 2010, which saw Lineth Chepkurui improve the women's course record by almost half a minute.
-This number was again improved in 2011, as 5,876 runners were at the starting line.
-Three-time winner Gilbert Okari is the men's record holder with his time of 27:27.5 from 2003.
+A then-record 5,668 runners participated in the event in 2010, which saw Lineth Chepkurui break the women's course record by almost half a minute.
+This mark was again improved in 2017 by Mary Keitany, as she clocked a time of 30:41, which remains the women's record as of 2025.
+Conner Mantz ran 27:26 in the 2025 event to break the previous record of 27:27 set by Gilbert Okari in 2003.
+Mantz is one of only two Americans to ever win the race, the other being Maine native Ben True (2016).